herguad/data_analysis/README.md

 - Exploring a Netflix dataset to show how specific genres (documentaries, children movies and stand up specials) relate to movies release years and their duration.
 - Visualizing the results in a scatter plot to show whether duration and release year for these genres are correlated.

-### What is th genre distribution?
+### What is the distribution of added movies per genre?
 What are the top genres for movies added in the library?

 ### Has Netflix been expanding the range of nationalities of movies in their library?
 - Perform general data analyisis  to see which years saw the greatest increase in added movies to Netflix library.